tzstoyanov/herak-raspberry/README.md

 ## Overview
 Raspberry Pico applications for monitoring and controlling devices in my house.
 The code is written using Raspberry C SDK and runs directly on Raspberry Pico W without an operating system.
-Support fot all services, devices and sensors is implemented as modules.
+Support for all services, devices and sensors is implemented as modules.
 Modules can be easily selected and combined together into a single application, depending on the use cases and available hardware resources.

 ### Services:
 - [Internet](libs/common/services/wifi/README.md)